Classical simulation of quantum circuits by half Gauss sums: Acknowledgments

 \section{Acknowledgments}

 We thank Arthur Jaffe for useful discussions.
-K.B. thanks the Templeton Religion Trust for the partial support of this research under grant TRT0159 and also thanks Zhejiang University for the support of an Academic Award for Outstanding Doctoral Candidates.
-D.E.K. is funded by EPiQC, an NSF Expedition in Computing, under grant CCF-1729369.
+K.B. thanks the Templeton Religion Trust for partial support of this research under grant TRT0159, the ARO Grant W911NF-19-1-0302 and the ARO MURI Grant W911NF-20-1-0082, and also thanks Zhejiang University for the support of an Academic Award for Outstanding Doctoral Candidates.
+D.E.K.~was funded by EPiQC, an NSF Expedition in Computing, under Grant CCF-1729369.

 \begin{appendix}